quii/mockingjay-server/README.md

 2015/04/13 21:06:06 Failing endpoint (POST /card) is incompatible with http://some-real-api - Couldn't reach real server 2015/04/13 21:06:06 At least one endpoint was incompatible with the real URL supplied
 ````
+This ensures your integration test is working against a *reliable* fake.

 ### Inspect what requests mockingjay has received